Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Experiments

 At about epoch 75, the agent learns to solve the problems with 100\% accuracy and 83\% optimality.
 Subsequently, the optimality increases; in epoch 200 it's 96\%, and it reaches 99\% in epoch 400.
 Hence, it can be said that the agent is able to learn near-optimal policy in this setting.

-In the next experiment, we investigated whether the agent can solve this environment without pre-conditions.
-That is, all actions are available, but the nonsensical actions do not change the state.
-Our experiment confirms that the agent learns to ignore the nonsensical actions; however, the training time is almost doubled.
+Next, we investigated a variant without preconditions.
+In this experiment, we enabled all actions and let the agent learn to ignore the nonsensical ones.
+The results show the training time is almost doubled (see Fig.~\ref{fig:blockworld-perf}).
 In this case, the agent solves 100\% of problems at about epoch 130 and reaches 99\% optimality at about epoch 730.
-We conclude that the pre-conditions are not necessary, but greatly help the training.
+We conclude that the preconditions are not necessary, but greatly help the training.